About the Resource

 About the Editor

 I am a Class of 1980 graduate of Yale-New Haven Hospital’s School of Diagnostic Radiology with an Associates Degree in Nuclear Medicine Technology.
-One of my Nuclear Cardiology technologist positions is Saturday lead technologist at Rhode Island Hospital.
+I am the Saturday lead Nuclear Cardiovascular Technologist at Rhode Island Hospital.
 With two technologists and one Cardiology Nurse, we perform one-day stress MPI for E.D.
 Chest Pain Unit patients, pre-operative inpatients and select out patients.
-I work part-time for Yale New Haven Health at Cardiology Associates in Norwich CT.
-I also own Nott Marketing Services, a website design and maintenance company out of Northeastern Connecticut.
+I worked part-time for Yale New Haven Health at Cardiology Associates in Norwich CT , a position held from June 2008 to May 2017.
+I am sole proprietor of Nott Marketing Services, a website design and maintenance company out of Northeastern Connecticut.

 – Lorraine T. Nott, RT(N), CNMT